agile-ts/documentation/docs/packages/core/features/collection/Introduction.md

 ### `config`

-Our `Collection` takes, an optional configuration object as its only property.
+A `Collection` takes an optional configuration object as its only property.
-There are two different ways to configure our Collection with these object.
+There are two different ways to configure a Collection, and both have their own advantages.

-- **1.** The plain _object_ way, where we configure everything in an object.
+- **1.** The plain _object_ way, which is notorious for its ease of use.
+  Everything is configured in a simple object.
-     Here we are limited in the creation of Groups and Selectors, because we can't create them on our own.
-The Collection takes care of it instead, which limits us in configuring these Instances.
+  But this gives us some limitation in the creation of Groups and Selectors because
+  we can't create and configure them on our own.
+The Collection takes care of it instead.
      ```ts
      const Collection = App.createCollection({
      key: 'dummyCollection',